Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Results of our numerical simulations

 \subsection{Adaptive-confidence DW model}

-We now present our results of our simulations of our adaptive-confidence DW model.
-We summarize the observed trends in \cref{tab:DW_trends}.
-Because of the long computation times, we consider much smaller graphs for our adaptive-confidence DW model than we did for our adaptive-confidence HK model.
+We now briefly discuss our simulations of our adaptive-confidence DW model on a 100-node complete graph and the {\sc NetScience} network \cite{netscience}.
+In \cref{tab:DW_trends}, we summarize the trends that we observe in these simulations.
+Because of the long computation times, we consider much smaller graphs and fewer BCM parameter values for our adaptive-confidence DW model than we did for our adaptive-confidence HK model.
+Notably, the value of the compromise parameter $\mu$ (which is in the DW models but is not the HK models) affects our simulation results.

-In our simulations of our adaptive-confidence DW model, we use the parameter values in \cref{tab:parameters}.
-We examine the numbers of major and minor clusters, the Shannon entropy $H(T)$ (see \cref{eq:entropy}), the weighted-average edge fraction $W(T)$ (see \cref{eq:weighted_avg}), and the convergence time.
-We plot each of these quantities versus the initial confidence bound $c_0$.
-For each value of $(\gamma, \delta)$, we generate one plot; each plot has one curve for each value of the compromise parameter $\mu$.
-Each point in our plots is the mean of $10$ numerical simulations with one set of BCM parameters (i.e., $\gamma$, $\delta$, $c_0$, and $\mu$).
-We also show one standard deviation from the mean.
-Our plots are available in our \href{https://gitlab.com/graceli1/Adaptive-Confidence-BCM}{code repository}.